5 Statistical Tests

 mean of x mean of y

-If we get a \(p\)-value smaller than 0.05, we can conclude we have found a statistically significant difference between the two groups, at a 95% confidence level!
+With a \(p\)-value of almost 0, we can reject the Null hypothesis and conclude we have found a statistically significant difference between the two groups.
+That difference is between 19.1 and 23.0 at a 95% confidence level!

 Fortunately, we have a test for just this purpose!
 It’s the chi-square test, and this is how we run it.